The GDPR Cookie Consent(CCPA) plugin makes a website comply with the GDPR & CCPA law for the usage of cookies on a website. To name a few you can:

 The Help guide tab consists of two sections Shortcodes and Help links.

-To know more about the shortcodes used in the plugin,
+To know more about the shortcodes used in the plugin, read this article.

 This section gives you links to resources related to the GDPR Cookie Consent plugin.
 The screen looks as below:

 GDPR cookie consent allows you to add the cookies automatically by using a cookie scanner.
 GDPR Cookie Consent now uses CookieYes to bring you enhanced scanning for cookies on your website.

 - Discover first-party and third-party cookies used on your website.